Peanut Paradise Tropical Smoothie: Healthy & Easy Copycat Recipe

 You can blend everything in under 2 minutes.
 The result?
 A smooth, nutty drink that tastes indulgent but supports your goals.

 Making your own peanut paradise tropical smoothie is quick and easy.
-No special tools or ingredients are needed—just a good blender and a few minutes.
-Start with frozen banana, then layer in peanut butter, protein powder or yogurt, and your choice of milk.
-Add a handful of ice and a dash of honey if you want it sweeter.
+No special tools or ingredients are needed, just a good blender and a few minutes.

 1. Add ¾ cup milk to your blender.